kroma-network/kroma-specs/specs/glossary.md

 Because transactions are visible to anyone, nodes can derive state.
 Registered [validators][validator] can submit [checkpoint output][checkpoint-output] every [validating epoch][validating-epoch].
 Validators receive rewards in return.
 If the checkpoint output turns out to be invalid, this is challenged by another validator who acts as a challenger.
-As a result, validator who submitted invalid checkpoint output will lose their bond.
+As a result, validator who submitted invalid checkpoint output will lose their asset.

 ## Checkpoint Output